sybrew/the-seo-framework/readme.txt

 		* [Schema.org sitename](https://developers.google.com/search/docs/data-types/sitename) `alternateName` output.
 			* This name is now also considered by Google.
 			* This name is only set if the Organization or Personal Name option is filled in and when it's not idential to the site name.
-		/
-		* TODO The home page has a new tab: Social Settings.
+		* The home page has a new tab: Social Settings.
 			* In which you can set your favorite social image.
 			* This image is used on Open Graph, Twitter and Schema metadata.
 		* The SEO meta object cache is now flushed on SEO settings save, when available and enabled.